14 Best Day Trips From Rome

 Naples skyline at sunset

-My favorite day trip from Rome is to Naples.
+My favourite day trip from Rome is to Naples.
 Historically, Napoli has some important monuments to explore such as Castel dell’Ovo, Castel Nuovo, etc.

-But the key attraction and the reason to take that visit to Naples can be summed up in one word—pizza.
+But the key attraction and the reason for taking that visit to Naples can be summed up in one word—pizza.

 Naples has been the home of Margherita pizza since 1830, and the first ever pizzeria can be found here in Naples and is still functional.